zacanger/niddesa/text/generated-translations/mahaniddesa/07-sinhala-google.md

-Sticky, greedy, conflicted, faint, greedy animals (ii) beyond lust All samsaras beyond the realm of ignorance beyond the realm of vision beyond the realm of materialism To the end of the road, to the end, to the end, to the end To the Nirvana that has gone into fearlessness, that which has gone into Chuta, that which has not gone into nectar They like visitors. (iii) whether the borrowers like the fact that there is no debt;
+Sticky, greedy, conflicted, faint, greedy animals (ii) beyond lust All samsaras beyond the realm of ignorance beyond the realm of vision beyond the realm of materialism To the end of the road, to the end, to the end, to the end To the Nibbana that has gone into fearlessness, that which has gone into Chuta, that which has not gone into nectar They like visitors. (iii) whether the borrowers like the fact that there is no debt;
-Hopefully, those who are sick will not be sick, by the wall While captives hope to be freed from bondage, slaves are freed from slavery Hopefully, those who come from afar will hope for a better land, In the same way, the greedy, the greedy, the greedy, the greedy, the greedy, the greedy, the greedy, the greedy Nirvana beyond lust (beyond (ii) should be applied here) beyond Nirvana Wishing you all the best.
+Hopefully, those who are sick will not be sick, by the wall While captives hope to be freed from bondage, slaves are freed from slavery Hopefully, those who come from afar will hope for a better land, In the same way, the greedy, the greedy, the greedy, the greedy, the greedy, the greedy, the greedy, the greedy Nibbana beyond lust (beyond (ii) should be applied here) beyond Nibbana Wishing you all the best.
 Hopefully.

 Tissamettheyyasuttaniddeso sattamo.